 Premenstrual swelling and tenderness of both breasts occurs during the second half of the menstrual cycle.

 Symptoms of premenstrual breast tenderness may range from mild to severe.
-Symptoms typically peak just before each menstrual period and improve immediately after or during the menstrual period.
+Symptoms usually:

-Breast tissue may have dense, rough, "cobblestone" feel to the fingers -- usually more marked in the outer areas.
-There may also be an intermittent or persistent sense of breast fullness with dull, heavy pain, and tenderness.
+Breast tissue may have a dense, bumpy, "cobblestone" feel to the fingers -- usually more so in the outer areas.
+There may also be an off and on or ongoing sense of breast fullness with dull, heavy pain, and tenderness.

-During the menstrual cycle, estrogen production increases and peaks just prior to midcycle.
-This causes enlargement of the breast ducts.
-Premenstrually, progesterone peaks near the 21st day (in a 28-day cycle) and causes growth of the breast lobules (milk glands).
+- The amount of progesterone peaks near the 21st day (in a 28-day cycle).
+This causes growth of the breast lobules (milk glands).

-A well-fitting bra should be worn day and night to provide good breast support.
+- Wear a well-fitting bra day and night to provide good breast support.

 The effectiveness of vitamin E, vitamin B6, and herbal preparations such as evening primrose oil are somewhat controversial and should be discussed with your health care provider.